WIDOWHOOD: THE MOST TRAUMATIC TRANSITION OF ALL

 More On Do’s and Don’ts:

-It’s Ok To Disagree With Your Dead Husband
+It’s OK To Disagree With Your Dead Husband

 Some widows feel it’s wrong to disagree with their dead husband, says Debbie Taylor of Taylor Financial Group in Franklin Lakes, NJ.
 But as the grief fades, they are able to start charting their own financial course — and even enjoy the process.